 While data management platforms have traditionally provided second-party data to create robust segments for targeting in activities like ad campaigns, data in a DMP is anonymized and aggregated, making marketers infer behaviors of an individual based on their segment rather than definitely knowing it (an enormous difference).

-Brands that leverage second-party data directly from the source maintain the transparency and integrity of the data and are able to act on it.
+Companies that leverage second-party data directly from the source maintain the transparency and integrity of the data and are able to act on it.

 Among the digital marketing trends outlined here, we firmly believe second-party data’s role as a monetization tool for organizations of all kinds will only continue to grow.